Home Page for Howard Wiseman

 CQC2T logo

-The Centre for Quantum Computation and Communication Technologywas established as an Australian Research Council (ARC) Centre of Excellence in 2011.
+The Centre for Quantum Computation and Communication Technology was established as an Australian Research Council (ARC) Centre of Excellence in 2011, and renewed for a further 7 years in 2018.
 (It succeeds earlier ARC -funded Centres going back to 2000.)
-It has research programs at seven Australian Universities: New South Wales, Melbourne, ANU, Griffith, Queensland, ADFA, and Sydney.
-It comprises four multi-University Work Package: Quantum Communication, Optical Quantum Computation, Silicon Quantum Computation, and Quantum Resources & Integration.
+It now research programs at eight Australian Universities: UNSW, Melbourne, ANU, Griffith, Queensland, RMIT, and UTS.
+I am Node Manager of the Griffith effort.
+This comprises three Programs: Griffith University hosts two programs, a Quantum Information Theory Program headed by me, and an experimental Optical Quantum Information Program headed by Prof. Geoff Pryde, and an experimental Integrated Quantum Photonics Program headed by Assoc.
+Prof. Mirko Lobino.

 New PhD students interested in studying in my group are welcome.
 Scholarships are available for domestic and overseas students with 1st Class Honours or equivalent (typically >80% in the 4th or higher year of tertiary studies, including a research project equivalent to at least one semester of full time study).
+In addition, all domestic students in CQD obtaining an Australian government award will be given a top-up for 3 years.
+Please contact me if you are interested.
+For details about how to apply please see www.griffith.edu.au/centre-quantum-dynamics/research-degrees